wongd-hub/obsidian-vault/statistics/predictive-modelling/Farrington Flexible Aberration Detection.md

 salm <- disProg2sts(salmonella.agona)
 ```

-- [ ] Todo: graph this data using ggplot

 Next, we need to provide a list of controls to the `farringtonFlexible` function.
 See below for the 'Flexible' controls (as per Salmon et al. 2016):

 ```r